 In 2009, he began studying for his master's in design studies from Virginia Commonwealth University School of the Arts in Qatar, where he was already an adjunct assistant professor imparting his design knowledge.
 At the same time, he began working at Qatar Foundation, establishing the social innovation programme.

-Following an eight-year stint coaching contestants on the televised Stars of Science innovation contest, he is now a program manager at Qatar Business Incubation Center.
+Following an eight-year stint coaching contestants on the televised Stars of Science innovation contest, he is now a programme manager at Qatar Business Incubation Center.
 In all, he has helped more than 250 startups to grow, and is currently working on a third startup of his own.

-Subsequent to gaining a bachelor's degree in Japanese / Asian studies and business from Brigham Young Universityin the USA, John took up a position as director and partner of the UMI Japan consulting boutique, helping American businesses establish themselves in Japan.
+John graduated with a bachelor's degree in Japanese / Asian studies and business from Brigham Young Universityin the USA, John took up a position as director and partner of the UMI Japan consulting boutique, helping American businesses establish themselves in Japan.

 From there, his varied career took him into management, technology transfer, copyrighting and commercialisation.
 He counts the Japan Patent Office, the University of Illinois at Urbana-Champaign (where he gained an executive MBA), Washington State University and Battelle Memorial Institute among his former employers.

-As director of intellectual property commercialization at Qatar Foundation's Research, Development & Innovation division, he now develops strategy and policy for protection, marketing and licensing of the intellectual property developed by the division and its associated universities.
+As director of intellectual property commercialisation at Qatar Foundation's Research, Development & Innovation division, he now develops strategy and policy for protection, marketing and licensing of the intellectual property developed by the division and its associated universities.